 Leasing is at the very heart of the commercial real estate income, along with property flipping.
-Of course, with leases, you have options.
-How much will I charge for rent?
+With leases, like the industrial gross lease, you have options.
+How much should I charge for rent?
 Indeed, how long will the lease last?
 Furthermore, what form of lease should I utilize?
-In this article, we’ll learn what is an industrial gross lease.
-Obviously, if you’ve read our article, Modified Gross Lease — Everything You Need to Know (+ Calculator), you are well-prepared.
-Then, we’ll discuss how to structure an industrial modified gross lease and give an example, including a rent calculator.
-Finally, we’ll finish up in the usual manner by exploring some frequently asked questions regarding IG leases.
+In this article, we’ll cover:

 What is an Industrial Gross Lease?

 An industrial gross lease is a modified gross lease that landlords use for multi-tenant industrial buildings.
 It provides for tenants to pay their share of certain costs, such as utilities and common area expenses.
 Tenants also pay for a share of services that the landlord provides.